Sabbath Day: Friday

 Lisa is passionate about church and culture, about how each generation receives and contributes to tradition, and specifically about how the Church can participate in the world around us in the 21st century.

 She shares her household with her husband, Lamar.
 She has a grown daughter, two grown step children, a daughter-in-law and two grands.
-She loves to be outdoors, understand history, drive her car, sing (though she’s not at all trained), move her feet, engage with words, and make church.
+She loves to be outdoors, understand history, carve wood, sing (though she’s not at all trained), move her feet, engage with words, and make church.

 Favorite songs?
 Probably Be Thou My Vision, Come Thou Fount of Every Blessing, and Wondrous Love.
-Also Springsteen’s Land of Hope and Dreams and Beyoncé’s ….Halo.
+Also Springsteen’s Land of Hope and Dreams.